LiorSinai/liorsinai.github.io/_posts/2024-08-10-micrograd-3-ir.md

 <figcaption>Source: <a href="https://docs.julialang.org/en/v1/devdocs/eval/">Julia Docs eval</a></figcaption>
 </figure>

-The first step is create a Wengert list for `f`.
+The first step is to create a Wengert list for `f` in Intermediate Representation (IR) form.
 Julia already does this as part of the compilation process.
-As a first step the compiler will take input source code and turn it into an Abstract Syntax Tree (AST) with discrete steps.
-It will then process it into an Intermediate Representation (IR) form before fully lowering it to LLVM code.
+IRTools.jl mimics this internal IR form with its own custom IR struct.

-The Zygote.jl code works with an IR form that mimics Julia's internal IR.
-It can be generated as follows:
+This can be generated for code as follows:

 {% highlight julia %}
 using IRTools: IR, meta
 T = Tuple{typeof(f), Float64, Float64}